shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ```

-The bootstrap contains only events to register new classes, see public api.
+The bootstrap function only contains events to register new classes, see public api.
 After all, the following classes are initiated and registered:

 | Class                     | Description
 |---------------------------|--------------------------